Devil’s Right Hand

 By Ed Staskus

-Abner Vance first got a peek of Odessa Ballard through a second-floor window at the Majestic Hotel.
-She was fiddling with her skirt standing waiting on the corner of Central Avenue and East 55th Street for the CTS streetcar.
+Abner Vance got his first peek of Odessa Ballard through a second-floor window at the Majestic Hotel.
+She was fiddling with her skirt while standing and waiting on the corner of Central Ave. and E. 55th St. for the CTS streetcar.
 It was a sunny summer day.
 Odessa did pantry work and was on her way home.
 She didn’t see him.
 He spotted her from behind his venetian blinds.

-During the winter the Majestic let Abner, who was a policeman, have a small room on the E.55th St. side of the hotel.
-Whenever it got below zero, he ducked into it for ten minutes to warm up.
+During the winter the Majestic let Abner, who was a policeman, have a small room on the E. 55th St. side of the hotel.
+When the weather was bad he ducked into it for ten minutes to warm up.
 He helped the house man when help was needed.
-His room was a half-dozen steps from a secret door beside the drug store in case anything bad happened.
+His room was a half-dozen steps from a secret door to an adjoining drug store in case anything criminal happened there.
 After a few years he kept the room in the summer, too.
-The Majestic was called the apartments, but it was a hotel.
-Abner started going there when he was in his early 20s and the jazz club off the lobby was called the Furnace Room.
+Everybody said the Majestic was apartments, but it was a hotel.
+Abner started going to the jazz club there when he was in his early 20s.
+It was called the Furnace Room.

-“Meeting your mother was a lot like jazz, it was improvised,” he told his son Lavert.
+“Meeting Odie was a lot like jazz, it was improvised,” he told his son Lavert.
 “That was it, go ahead and see what happens.”
 The club had dancers and crooners and bands that came through Cleveland on tour.
-The restaurant serving food, to the club and rooms, was Mammy Louise’s Barbeque Café.
+The restaurant serving food to the club and rooms was Mammy Louise’s Barbeque Café.
 Their house specialty was braised beef short ribs in gravy.
 The ribs were like soul music in your mouth.

 Abner was from a small town in the Florida Panhandle and never thought twice about eating chicken fried steak, candied sweet potatoes, and cheesy grits.
+He grew up on it.
 He ran it off when he was a boy.
-He walked it off when he was a cop.
+He walked it off when he was a policeman.

 “We went to Mammy Louise’s for dinner and then next door to the club,” he said.
 “The International Sweethearts of Rhythm were there the night we stepped out.
 They were an all-girl all-color orchestra.
 ‘Slick Chicks and Hot Licks’ was what it said on the billboard outside the doors.
 They raised the roof and we kicked up our heels, dancing up a storm.”